lgthevinh/tetris-game/README.md

 # Game instructions

-- Use the left and right arrow keys to move the tetromino left and right.
+- Use the A and D keys to move the tetromino left and right.
-- Use the up arrow key for hard drop, or the down arrow key for soft drop.
+- Use the W key for hard drop, or the S key for soft drop.
 - Use the space key to rotate the tetromino.

 # Source code structure